 But that's by far not all the JWST will be able to do.
 It will be able to observe the process of star and planet formation by studying molecular clouds that are currently forming new stars and it can make images of the disks of dust and debris around young stars.
 It will also be able to directly record Jupiter-size planets.
 Don't expect to see surface details but you will be able to see and analyze the light that has been reflected from their surfaces.
 And the JWST will be able to analyse the molecular composition of atmospheres of extra-solar planets that are transiting between their sun and the telescope.
 So, we are expecting quite a lot of important stuff from this telescope.
-Let's hope it will be launched, as planned, in the year 2018.
+Let's hope it will be launched, as planned, in March 2021.

 By the way, don't get confused by the image (artist's impression) in which the telescope looks quite small.
 The 5 layer sunshield that is needed to protect the telescope from the sun's radiation has dimensions of 22 metres by 12 metres, almost the size of a Boeing 737 airplane.